CSCXBT/ExhibitsPublic/5North/Galaxy Redo/GalaxyRedoProposal.md

 * Have a constantly running mission that you can hop in and out of at your own will.
 * Have a mission on a timer, but also have a secondary exhibit experience you can do at the kiosks while you wait for the next mission to start.

-Programmatically I believe this third option to be the most complex to execute, but could be great is executed correctly.
+Programmatically I believe this third option to be the most complex to execute, but could be great if executed correctly.

 ## Conclusion